Organizations are increasingly leveraging containers for their high degree of configuration flexibility and agility.

 As data travels across the internet, it is constantly being re-routed and re-directed between networks.
 Oftentimes, traffic on one network has to switch onto a different network owned and controlled by someone else.
 Internet exchanges enable this kind of data transfer through a process called “peering,” which allows networks to hand off customer traffic between

 5G’s initial effects will be most noticeable in technologies like medical robots and autonomous vehicles, it’s clear that 5G will positively - and significantly - disrupt enterprises and organizations leveraging latency-dependent technologies to analyze data in real time and deliver content instantaneously.

 Gaming has evolved from challenging the person sitting next to you, to competing with players around the globe.
 Without ultra-low latency, such competition is simply not possible.
 And, with emerging technologies such as augmented reality (AR), the importance of low latency will increase even further.

 The rollout of 5G presents an enormous opportunity for industrial organizations to innovate beyond what can be supported by today’s 4G network, and deliver unprecedented value to employees and customers.
-As the number of connected devices continues to grow, and expectations for rapid data transmission continue to rise, industrial enterprises will need to limit the distance between the data source and the end user.
+As the number of connected devices continues to grow, and expectations for rapid data transmission continue to rise, industrial enterprises will need to limit the

 5G has the power to transform emerging technology like augmented reality, artificial intelligence, self-driving cars and the IoT into integral parts of day-to-day life.
 While most industry professionals likely agree that 5G is the “next big thing,” there’s a lot less agreement on when we might expect it to reach the mainstream.